khueue/crisp/README.md

 ## Usage

-First, make sure the directives in crisp_utils.pl are loaded by each file that needs testing.
-These directives let us define test/2 predicates in many places in many files:
+First make sure the directives in crisp_utils.pl are included in each file that needs testing (adequately solved by a call to include/1).
+These directives let us define test/2 predicates in several places and files:

 	:- multifile test/2.
 	:- discontiguous test/2.

-Then sprinkle your code with test/2 predicates, where the first argument is a label for the test (name and arity of the tested predicate might be a good idea), and the second argument is a list of goals that are supposed to succeed.
-Files under test need not be modules, and predicates under test need not be exported -- Crisp traverses all loaded modules, including the top level.
+Then sprinkle your code with test/2 predicates, where the first argument is a label for the test (name and arity of the tested predicate might be a good candidate), and the second argument is a list of goals that are supposed to succeed.
+Files with tests need not be modules, and predicates with tests need not be exported -- Crisp traverses all loaded modules, including the top "user" level.
 Example using a module:

 	:- module(concatenate, [concatenate/3]).